gcordner/myriamgurba2022/plugins/post-expirator/readme.txt

-=== PublishPress Future: Automatically Unpublish Posts and Pages on a Future Date ===
+=== PublishPress Future: Automatically Unpublish WordPress Posts ===
-Contributors: publishpress, kevinB, stevejburge, andergmartins
+Contributors: publishpress, kevinB, stevejburge, andergmartins, rozroz
 Author: publishpress
 Author URI: https://publishpress.com
-Tags: expire, posts, pages, schedule, unpublish Requires at least: 5.0
+Tags: expire, posts, pages, schedule
+Requires at least: 5.3
-Tested up to: 5.8
+Tested up to: 5.9
-Stable tag: 2.7.0
+Stable tag: 2.7.3

 Add an expiration date to posts.
 When your post is automatically unpublished, you can delete the post, change the status, or update the post categories.